Twan-Reijinga/CSEP-net-note/Documents/Meetings/agenda-week-7.md

 ### Implementation Details

 #### 1. Behaviour of searching and filtering
-- It's left to the team to decide what the behaviour of the app will be in the case when searching is performed and tags are already selected as filters and vice-verca.
+- It's left to the team to decide what the behaviour of the app will be in the case when searching is performed and tags are already selected as filters and vice-versa.

 #### 2. Collections from multiple servers
 - A client should be connected to one server at a time and therefore can load only collections from the same server.
 (May change based on TA's response)

 ### TA announcements

-- Deadline for Implemented features and HCI is Friday, 10 Jan 23:59
+- The deadline for Implemented features and HCI is Friday, 10 Jan 23:59
     - Progress should be pushed and merged into main by then, in order to receive feedback on it.